cujojs/rest/README.md

     $ npm install

-rest.js is designed to run in a browser environment, utilizing [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), or within [Node.js](http://nodejs.org/) as CommonJS modules.
-Any module loader capable of loading either AMD or CommonJS modules should be able to load rest.js. cujoJS [curl.js](https://github.com/cujojs/curl) is actively tested.
+rest.js is designed to run in a browser environment, utilizing a CommonJS Module loader, a transformer such as Browserify or WebPack, or within [Node.js](http://nodejs.org/).
+Any module loader capable of loading either CommonJS modules should be able to load rest.js. cujoJS [curl.js](https://github.com/cujojs/curl) is actively tested with the cjsm11 loader.

 An ECMAScript 5 compatible environment is assumed.
 Older browsers, ::cough:: IE, that do not support ES5 natively can be shimmed.
 Any shim should work, although we test with cujoJS [poly.js](https://github.com/cujojs/poly)